Redocly/redoc/cli/README.md

 #### With `.redocly.yaml` file ([more info](https://redocly.com/docs/cli/configuration/#redocly-configuration-file)):

 1. Go to folder with your Redocly configuration file (`.redocly.yaml` or `redocly.yaml`) and your OpenAPI definition file.
-2. Build site using command (options from `.redocly.yaml` file will be automatically fetched):
+2. Build the site using the `build` command (options from the Redocly configuration file will be automatically fetched):
    `redoc build openapi.yaml`

 For more details, run `redoc-cli --help`.